gabie-uy/gabie-uy/README.md

 - 🏁 Car racing (mostly a Formula 1) fan
 - 🏐 Follower of international indoor volleyball

-That's a simple way of explaining who I am, and Github can do the rest.
+That's a simple way of explaining who I am, and Github can do the rest on the techy side of things.

 **Ciao! 👋🏻**